I Ching, Yijing or Zhou Yi

 Do not get hooked to what you represent, that is the wrong way of believing in yourself, because it is believing through other's eyes.
 Let your self-image go.
 Only then can you follow your heart and live your true life, because you are free.

-9 at 2: Dispersion, heading for one's chance.
+9 at 2: Dispersion, grabbing one's tools.
 End of regret.

 One can immediately recognize and grasp chances if the mind is versatile, open for anything.
 One sees what one expects to see, so expect everything in order not to miss anything.
-When everything is in chaos, then you can only rely on your survival instincts, your 'luck', your own wits, 'something' inside yourself which makes you find a way out.
+In a chaos you have to rely on your survival instincts, your 'luck', your own wits or skills.
+Don't forget that times of change are times of chances.

 Much better than solving problems once they happen is dissolving them before they get a chance to happen.
 Stay within the scope of your abilities, moving beyond your natural space or allowing things to be bigger than you actually can handle is the main reason for things to go wrong.